Working Holiday Gap Year Programs

 For citizens of other countries, the visa process may look a little different, and you may even have more opportunities.
-For example, although Americans can't apply for a second year on an agricultural visa in Australia, citizens of the UK can.
+For example, although Americans can't apply for a second year on an agricultural visa in Australia, citizens of the UK and much of the EU can.

 Cost of Living

-Many of the countries with a set working holiday visa program can be slightly more expensive to live in than the United States.
-Australia and New Zealand pay accordingly though with an ample minimum wage of $AUD15.96 and $NZD13.75.
-Countries like Peru, Poland, Estonia and Costa Rica have working holiday visas for certain citizenship and are less expensive locations to settle down.
-Numbeo is a great tool for researching the cost of living in a particular country before you decide to make the big move.
+Many countries with a set working holiday visa program can be slightly more expensive to live in than the United States.
+Australia and New Zealand pay accordingly, with an ample minimum wage of $AUD18.93 and $NZD18.90.
+Countries like Peru, Poland, Estonia, and Costa Rica have working holiday visas for certain citizenships and are less expensive to settle down.
+Numbeo is an excellent tool for researching the cost of living in a particular country before you decide to make the big move.

 Health and Safety

-Before living and working abroad, you may be required to obtain travelers insurance.
-Even if it isn’t a requirement for obtaining a working holiday visa, we still highly recommend you having it -- as you never know what may happen.
+Before living and working abroad, you may be required to obtain traveler's insurance.
+Even if it isn’t a requirement to obtain a working holiday visa, we still highly recommend having it -- as you never know what may happen.